ConstantinoSchillebeeckx/meowcow/README.md

 - help modal for each plot type showing an example SVG - should make this a config option too
 - plot options for line plot: isArea, defined; data options: area, classed,
 - save svg button
+- order all the filters by type (e.g. group all sliders together)

 overal chart options:
 - log scale axes